WHY LEARN SPANISH

 Spanish was once the most important language in the world, stretching as far and wide as the mighty Spanish empire, which is why you now find most Spanish speakers living in former colonial territories throughout Latin America.

 A colorful language, Spanish language is animated and inextricably entwined with the flamboyant Spanish culture.
-It is a truly global language and a valuable skill for business or pleasure all over the world.
+Spanish is one of the few languages that is almost completely phonetic, making it easier to learn!

-With a large number of companies from non-English speaking European countries eyeing India for outsourcing work, business and knowledge process outsourcing companies have started hunting for people proficient in Spanish, German, French and other foreign languages to support the clientele".
-The article further points out that a language expert's salary could be 25 per cent to 40 per cent more than their English speaking counterparts.
+With a large number of companies from non-english speaking countries spotting India for outsourcing work, they have started hunting for people proficient in Spanish, German, French and other foreign languages to support the clientele and the salary package for language experts could be 25% to 40% more than English speaking counterparts.